AdaCore/gnatstudio/docs/users_guide/extending.rst

 underneath a screenshot applies the given color theme to GPS.

 Applying a color theme modifies the corresponding GPS preferences.
-It is therefore possible to customeize the colors after a theme has been applied, through the preferences dialog.
+It is therefore possible to customize the colors after a theme has been applied, through the preferences dialog.

 GPS supports importing themes which use the TextMate (:file:`.tmTheme`)